What is Estate planning

 By planning your estate you can rest assured that your assets will be transferred to the person or people you wish them to go to after you are gone.

 When you begin your estate planning you will be asked to make a will if you haven’t already done so.
-A will is a lawful document which explicitly states what will become of your possessions and property once you have gone and decide who will receive these assets according to your desire.
+A will is a lawful document which explicitly states what will become of your possessions and property once you have gone and decide who will receive these assets according to your wishes.
+Having a valid will and testament will help your chosen executor to apply for probate if its required.

 You can assign a power of attorney to either a person or organization who will then be granted legal power to sort out your affairs when you no longer can.